コンテンツにスキップ

 Lessons are available both in person and online.
 There are over 300 mom photographers across the country who have learned their skills from Shinobu!

-In addition to lessons for those aspiring to become photographers, we also offer lessons for mothers who want to take better photos of their children.
+In addition to lessons for aspiring photographers, there are also lessons for mothers who want to take better photos of their children.

 A book packed with the lesson content has also been published.

-"I wanted to have a book that could serve as a textbook for teaching lessons, so I created a book packed with know-how," she says.
-True to her words, Shinobu's book, "Mom's First Camera," is full of tips on how to take great photos of children.
+"I wanted to have a book that could serve as a textbook when giving lessons, so I created a book packed with know-how," says Shinobu, and her book, "Mom's First Camera," is full of tips on how to take great photos of children.

-The book is also available to purchase online.
+The book is also available for purchase online.

 The other is the representative of an organization called "mama-on!"

-[mama-on!] is a group that supports hard-working moms in Kawasaki City's Miyamae and Takatsu wards.
-The active moms, the "mama-on members," publish a free paper once a year and hold events to "support moms who are taking the first step."
+Mama-on! is a group that supports hard-working moms in Kawasaki City's Miyamae and Takatsu wards.
+Active moms, known as "Mama-on members," publish a free paper once a year, hold events, and "support moms who take that first step."

-"Especially in the last few years, we've heard some moms say that they are having trouble making friends because there are no longer any opportunities for moms to get together at places like ward offices.
-I would be happy if Mama-on's events and free paper could help moms connect with each other and enjoy raising their children," says Shinobu.
+"Especially in the last few years, we've heard that there are fewer opportunities for moms to get together at places like ward offices, and that it's difficult for moms to make friends.
+I'd be happy if Mama-on's events and free paper could help moms connect with each other and enjoy raising their children," says Shinobu.

 You can check out mama-on!'s activities on Instagram.